mozilla/fxa/packages/fxa-auth-db-mysql/fxa-auth-db-server/docs/API.md

 * Status Code : 200 OK
     * Content-Type : 'application/json'
     * Body : `[ ... <see example> ...]`
+* Status Code : 404 Not Found
+    * Conditions: if device(uid,id) is not found in the database
+    * Content-Type : 'application/json'
+    * Body : `{"errno":116,"message":"Not found"}`
 * Status Code : 500 Internal Server Error
     * Conditions: if something goes wrong on the server
     * Content-Type : 'application/json'